farhanpatwary/card/README.md

 **Note that the application is deployed on heroku and may take up to a minute to load since the application closes after a period of inactivity.**

 For more details click [here](https://github.com/farhanpatwary/card/wiki).

+# About this repository
+I have built this library using [this](https://github.com/farhanpatwary/express-backend) as a starting point.
+It contains all of the boiler plate code to get a web server set up as well as a database connection.
+More details on the repository's page and [wiki](https://github.com/farhanpatwary/express-backend/wiki).